 Response

+Permitted solid waste facilities are required to comply with all applicable federal, state and local laws or regulations regardless of whether such laws and regulations are listed in the permit.
 This comment relates to the POTB digester’s solid waste permit and the basis for the temporary rule.
 For this current rulemaking, DEQ is providing responses only on comments related to the proposed permanent rule.
-Permitted solid waste facilities are required to comply with all applicable federal, state and local laws or regulations regardless of whether such laws and regulations are listed in the permit.

 Implementation